cmalek/cookiecutter-python-cmdline-package/{{cookiecutter.project_python_name}}/doc/source/overview/configuration.rst

 configuration files, environment variables, and command-line options.

 ``{{cookiecutter.project_python_name}}`` is a __FILL_ME_IN__.
 The default
-configuration should work for most use cases, but you can customize behavior through various configuration methods.
+configuration should work for most use cases, but you can customise behavior through various configuration methods.

 Configuration Methods